 One week educational trip to Seoul, Korea (May 7-15)

 One week educational trip to Tokyo, Japan (May 15-22)

 Includes guest lectures in each country, corporate visits and cultural excursions

 Juniors and seniors with a GPA of 3.00 or higher may register for Global Sustainabiltity: Challenges and Prospects in East Asia for the spring semester.
 Enrollment is limited to 25 students.

 The instruction at LMU will include 24 hours of lecture over four Saturdays during the spring 2018 semester.
 Students then go to Seoul, Korea for cultural experiences, corporate visits and lectures.
-From May 28 - June 4 students will travel to Tokyo, Japan for a new cultural experience, additional corporate visits and lectures.
+Students then travel to Tokyo, Japan for a new cultural experience, additional corporate visits and lectures.

 - Passport (additional expense)

 - International Health Insurance (may be an additional expense if not included in student's insurance plan)

 Note: By registering for the course in the spring semester and maintaining full-time status, no additional tuition will be charged.
 In addition, if LMU GPA requirements are met, student may apply for unit overload.
 Graduating students will need to apply for August graduation but are eligible to walk in May commencement.

 Seoul, Korea: includes double occupancy, transportation, cultural site fees, lecture fees, breakfast, and a welcome and farewell dinner.